The

 though Jean felt that, “There is no other aspect of photography

-female nude,” he soon hit upon what was, for him, a creative problem.
+the female nude,” he soon hit upon what was, for him, a creative

 He

-the nudes he made to “Idealise the female figure, to show it at
+of the nudes he made to “Idealise the female figure, to show

-its peak of performance, youthful beauty and action,” as components
+it at its peak of performance, youthful beauty and action,”

-in the creation of photomontages.
-In the 1980s Jean traveled widely making
+as components in the creation of photomontages.
+In the 1980s Jean

-my damsels in distress are chained or tormented, I am here to rescue them,
+in distress are chained or tormented, I am here to rescue them, to

-to take them back to that world of imagination where they belong, in their
+take them back to that world of imagination where they belong, in

 If

-be in terms of a fusion of the images produced by Angus McBean (his theatrical
+it would be in terms of a fusion of the images produced by Angus McBean

 The